Antollo/Easypt2/docs/File.classPrototype.open.md

 ### Description:

 Opens file specified by the path.
+If the file object was already associated with existing file close it first.

 #### Example: